f3-factory/F3com-data/quick-reference/main.md

 ### LANGUAGE
 **Type:** `string` &nbsp; &nbsp; **Default:** auto-detected

 Current active language(s).
 Value is used to load the appropriate language(s) translation file(s) in the folder pointed to by `LOCALES`.
-Default value: auto-detected from the HTTP `Accept-Language` request header, e.g. `'en-US,en,es'`.
+Default: auto-detected from the HTTP `Accept-Language` request header, e.g. `'en-US,en,es'`.
 If set to `NULL`, language is auto-detected from the HTTP `Accept-Language` request header.

 ### LOCALES